 Resolver Core

-Customer data is stored in an AWS RDS PostgreSQL DB instance and in a AWS Simple Storage Service (S3) bucket.
+Customer data is stored in an AWS RDS PostgreSQL DB instance and in an AWS Simple Storage Service (S3) bucket.

 On login, a user is issued a digitally signed, tamper proof JSON Web Token (JWT) that contains a customer ID.
-The token is passed to the web services on all requests.
+The token is passed to the web services on request.

 In S3, customer data is segregated into a directory structure linked to the customer ID.
 The application limits users to only see and search the files that are in the directory for the customer ID contained in the JWT.